Customer Categories

 How Filtering Works

-When a product search includes a customerId:
+When a product search is performed through the Omnium UI with a customerId:

 1. The customer is loaded from the database